 Smaller enterprises in particular may simply lack the resources and clout to live up to those standards.

 An ethical business is one that pursues human excellence within the world of commerce.
 It provides useful goods and/or services efficiently/beautifully/get-er-done-erly, and without mistreating or in anyway exploiting others or our shared resources.

-An ethical business model is a set of principles and protocols designed to help an organization meet both its ethical goals, financial goals and overall mission.
-It’s a business model that prioritizes wholesome behavior, as well as economic sustainability, usefulness, efficiency and other traditional business goals.
+An ethical business model is a set of principles and protocols designed to help an organization meet its ethical and business goals while staying true to its overall mission (as defined in the company’s business statement).
+It’s a business model that consciously prioritizes wholesome behavior, as well as economic sustainability, usefulness, efficiency and other traditional business goals.

 To some degree “wholesome behavior” is up to a given company to define, and their definition will evolve over time.
 The key is intentionality, clarity, transparency, openness, and accountability: given those prerequisites any organization can move consistently towards the wiser/kinder/more-effectively-joyful.

 Below we cover the three Ps (people, planet, and profit) in more detail.

 In the article’s final section, we discuss the structure of an ethical business—how a business can organize itself so that it consistently does right by itself, its customers, employees, vendors, local community, and everyone else.

 Businesses have a responsibility to the primary stakeholders: the business’s customers, employees, vendors, and owners; but also to the community within which the business operates and the people that the business effects—which in today’s interconnected world, includes (at least to some degree) everyone.

 - Provides products and services that benefit consumers and the larger world.